nathanielgraham/Mojo-Poker/README.md

     sudo /opt/mojopoker/script/mpadmin.pl --help

 ## Advanced websocket shell
 wsshell.pl is a command-line utility for sending JSON encoded WebSocket messages directly to the server.
 Useful for automating certain tasks.
-For example, to bulk loading many games at once, issue the following command in your terminal session:
+To bulk load many games at once for example, issue the following command in your terminal session:

     sudo /opt/mojopoker/script/wsshell.pl < /opt/mojopoker/db/example_games